unitycatalog/unitycatalog/docs/usage/volumes.md

 ![UC Volume read file](../assets/images/uc_volume_read_file.png)

-Voila!
+Voilà!
 You have read the content of a file stored in a volume.
 We can also list the contents of any subdirectory.
 For example:

 ```sh
 bin/uc volume read --full_name unity.default.json_files --path dir1